Vishal33bisht/college-erp/README.md

   - Filter by status (pending, submitted, graded)
   - Submit assignments and upload files
   - View grades and feedback
-- Attendance & grades:
-  - View attendance by course
-  - See grade breakdown and reports
-- Resource booking:
-  - View and book labs/rooms/equipment
-  - Check availability and booking history

 ### Teacher